BarisAlbayrakIEEE/StructuralAnalysis/README.md

 A parameterized DB core requires an interface at the CS side.
 The fields like member names and member types would also support automization of the UI interface.
-Following defines a short and clean interface which would most probably improved while designing the DB in moore detail.
+Following defines a short and clean interface which would most probably be improved while designing the DB in more detail.

 ```
 // ~/src/system/IDB.h